 Maine Seniors is the number one most heavily populated magazine in waiting rooms throughout Maine.

 We do love our subscribers – and yet we have learned that a copy of our magazine in a waiting room picks up over twenty times the readership.
 Recently, Publishers Executive issued a bulletin warning the print industry of the downward spiral for newsstand sales and that most subscriptions were good for only an average of 1.4 readers… although, if you have a copy in a busy waiting room, you can easily average one reader per day.

 Maine has around 489 towns, and many townships and unorganized territories – and yet at one point or another, all Mainers must visit the larger towns for healthcare, legal, financial, and other retail services.
 At Maine Seniors we prioritized the 64 towns with a population of 5,000+ for bonus distribution to waiting rooms.
 If a coffee table or end table with magazines exists, Maine Seniors is sure to be found on it.

 Longer Life to Your Message

-Not only do magazines have a longer life than all other print media, they also have a longer life than most other media, period.
+Not only do magazines have a longer life than all other print media, but they also have a longer life than most other media, period.

 Further adding to this “stickiness”, inventory management of magazines in waiting rooms is frequently irregular.
 Highlighting this fact: In February of 2018, we received a call from an auto dealer in Maine from a lady who wanted to subscribe to the magazine.
 The issue she was holding as she called was dated August 2011.

-This is far from an isolated anectdote; it is not uncommon to find folks flipping through our older issues.
+This is far from an isolated anecdote; it is not uncommon to find folks flipping through our older issues.
 When ad runs with other media end, it is over.
 In Maine Seniors your message lives on and on.